-We have all wanted more social media followers since the early 2000’s when social media began to take off.
+We have all wanted more social media followers since the early 2000s when social media began to take off.
 Often, we read how this person or that person had thousands or millions of followers.
 Wow, that set the bar right up there in social media.
 That’s why you see the follow us on social media icons everywhere these days.

 According to the Money Pantry “, People with a lot of Twitter followers (sometimes called Twitlebrities) are regularly getting paid to tweet about certain companies or products.”